ianhussey/Analogical-learning-via-IAT-II/experiment 3/study details.md

 # The IAT as an analogical learning task II - known stimuli 3

-Previous research demonstrated that the IAT functions as an analogical learning task as well as its traditional employment as a testing task (Hussey & De Houwer, under review).
-These experiments demonstrated the acquisition of attitudes towards previously unknown stimuli (Chinese characters).
-The current experiment examines whether the IAT can also modify existing (racial) attitudes.
+The results of Experiment 1 and 2 suggested that completing a Race IAT changes participants' implicit (but not explicit) racial attiudes.
+Given the potential implications of this for the use of the IAT as a measure of implicit racial bias, we then sought to assess whether this effect generalises to forms of implicit bias other than implicit evaluations.
+Experiment 3 represents an extension of Experiment 1 and 2.
+We employ a Shooter Bias Task rather than a SC-IAT or AMP as DV.
+This task requires participants to "shoot" when pictures of men with guns are presented and "not shoot" when pictures of unarmed men are presented.
+Only pictures of black men were included, so as to provide a non-relative task, as in Experiments 1 and 2.
+If the effect of the IAT acting as a training task impacts not only implicit evaluations but also implicit shooter bias, this would indicate the IAT training effect has generalisability.

-We assess the influence of a Race IAT vs. (control) Flowers-Insects IAT on evaluations of black people (both self reported ratings and automatic biases on a Shooter Bias Task), after controlling for baseline racism.
+Building on the previous experiments, we assess the influence of a Race IAT vs. (control) Flowers-Insects IAT on evaluations of black people (both self reported ratings and automatic biases on a Shooter Bias Task), after controlling for baseline racism.
 We recruit white participants only so as to have a homogenous in/out-group.

 ## Design